NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-14.md

 **2. Actual Product:** The actual product is the tangible entity that customers purchase and use.
 Using the car example, it refers to the physical car you buy and drive.

-**3. Augmented Product:** The augmented product includes additional attributes beyond the physical product.
-It addresses factors such as safety standards, regulatory approvals, and after-sales services.
+**3. Augmented Product:** The inclusion of additional features, benefits, attributes or related services that serve to differentiate the product from its competitors.

 ### Price: Factors, Decisions, and Pricing Strategies